- Rate Movie[Total: 103 Average: 1.4]

 Intertainment wanted no part of Battlefield Earth, especially since Scientology was beyond controversial in Germany.
 Samaha then packaged this toxic project with the commercially friendly The Whole Nine Yards, which was a personal picture for Bruce Willis.
 Intertainment would have no choice but fund their half of Battlefield Earth if they wanted the Willis movie.
 And just like that, there was funding for one of the most misguided disasters of all time.

 In February 1999, Samaha told Intertainment that the budget for Battlefield Earth would be $55 million.
 In a March 17, 2000 letter to Intertainment shareholders, CEO Barry Baeres informed them that the budget has risen to $80 million.
-Lets skip ahead to December 2000, where Intertainment sued Franchise for fraudulently inflating the budgets for their movies, so that Intertainment ends up shouldering more than the 47% of the production costs they contractually agreed to cover.
-Elie Samaha would make phony deferments called “approved overages” that were made up charges and the actual cost of Battlefield Earth was revealed to be $44 million.
+Let’s skip ahead to December 2000, where Intertainment sued Franchise for fraudulently inflating the budgets for their movies, so that Intertainment ended up shouldering more than the 47% of the production costs they contractually agreed to cover.
+Elie Samaha was making phony deferments called “approved overages” that were made up charges and the actual cost of Battlefield Earth was revealed to be $44 million.
 Over $30 million was embezzled by Franchise.

 Back to pre-production.
 Travolta offered directing duties to Quentin Tarantino, who for some reason declined, so when an auteur turns you down, where do you go?
-To the second unit director of The Phantom Menace Roger Christian.
+To the second unit director of the godawful The Phantom Menace Roger Christian, of course!